websh-org/remote-slave-port/README.md

 ## Methods

+All methods return the MasterSlavePort object, so you can chain method calls.

 ### `manifest( Object manifest )`
 Register the slave's manifest.
 This will be sent to the master on connection.